subquery/documentation/docs/subquery_network/data_node/rpc.md

 These RPC methods are an extension to the existing [Ethereum JSON-RPC](https://ethereum.org/en/developers/docs/apis/json-rpc).
 They can be enabled in SubQuery Data Nodes by following [these instructions.](./run.md).

-They have been designed in a way that they could be implemented into other blockchains that are not EVM related.
+They have been designed in a way that they could be easily implemented into other blockchains that are not EVM related.

-## Get Filter Blocks Capability
+## Get Block Filter Capability

-`subql_filterBlocksCapabilities` - Returns information about the capabilities of filtering blocks
+`subql_filterBlocksCapabilities` - Returns information about the data node's capabilities regarding filtering blocks.

 ### Parameters